GAYATHRI2003-AI/Gen-AI_Chatbot/README.md

 pip install duckduckgo-search --upgrade --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host=files.pythonhosted.org

 Note: Set the environment variable for Gemini API Replace with your Google AI Studio API key.

----

-## 🤝 Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.

----